AdityaChirravuri/HackerRank/ProblemSolving/DataStructures/README.md

 |Advanced|0|2|
 |TOTAL|44|63|

--Arrays, Linked list, Tree, Balanced Tree, Stacks, Queues, Heaps are included
+Trie and Advanced are not included